 Weathering the Storm: Be Prepared Before, During and After a Winter Storm

-Winter in Alberta can be brutal — below zero temperatures, blizzards, ice storms and other forms of severe weather are common events during this time of year.
-Knowing how to be prepared before, during and after a winter storm will keep you and your family safe and warm.
-Read on for helpful tips on how to survive the season and use the emergency kit checklist below to ensure that you have the right supplies available in your home and car.
+Winter in Alberta can be brutal — below-zero temperatures, blizzards, ice storms and other forms of severe weather are common events during this time of year.
+However, knowing how to be prepared before, during, and after a winter storm can keep you and your family safe and warm.
+Read on for helpful tips on surviving the season, and use the emergency kit checklist below to ensure that you have the right supplies available in your home and car.

 Before the Storm

-- Winterize your home. (link to the winter prep blog) Turn off exterior faucets, insulate pipes, trim branches, remove debris from gutters, etc.
+- Winterize your home.
+Turn off exterior faucets, insulate pipes, trim branches, remove debris from gutters, etc.

 - Have a family emergency plan and preparedness kit for your home and car easily accessible.
 Make sure that flashlights and other indoor lighting equipment are ready for immediate use.

 - Charge your cell phones and other electronics that are necessary.

 - Make sure you have handy snow removal equipment and an alternative heat source (i.e., fireplace, wood-burning stove, or a generator) to keep one room in your home warm and livable.